 The business Solo had to take care of was checking in with headquarters and from Kuryakin he learns that their agent in Norway is dead but before he died he managed to smuggle something to them, a strange oversized ring and a cryptic message “Marry the Maiden” but unfortunately for our heroes the agents of General Yokura were listening in the phone call and now plan to intercept Solo and retrieve the ring.
 An agent tries to deliver the ring to Solo, who is patiently waiting for his plane, but the man is intercepted by an assassin.
 Christopher witnesses the agent being stabbed, who was at least able to kill his assassin, and Chris is even more shocked when the dying man gives Chris the ring to deliver to Solo.

-After shooting the General Yokura our hero turns to Tomo and asks, “What about you?
+After shooting General Yokura our hero turns to Tomo and asks, “What about you?
 I thought it was the old Japanese custom for the servant to follow the master by hari-kari.”
 She glibly responds, “You’ve got the wrong century, Jack.”
-I must say that Robert Vaughn makes a pretty badass spy and is certainly no knock-off James Bond, and the first season of the show was probably more in keeping with the tone of Ian Fleming’s books rather than the later Bond movies.
-The Finny Foot Affair is a damn fine episode and is absolutely a great kid’s adventure story with Kurt Russell playing the part that every red blooded American boy would dream to have.
+I must say that Robert Vaughn makes a pretty badass spy and he is certainly no knock-off version of James Bond as the first season of the show was probably more in keeping with the tone of Ian Fleming’s books rather than the later Bond movies.
+The Finny Foot Affair is a damn fine episode and is absolutely a great kid’s adventure story with Kurt Russell playing the part that every red-blooded American boy would dream to have.
 Who wouldn’t want to be a Junior James Bond?

-Of course it has to end on a nice comic moment with Solo spoting Mrs. Larson who turns out to be a beautiful blonde, and Waverly drags Solo away before the man can chase after the pair.
-As televised adventure shows go The Man from U.N.C.L.E. was one of the best and it still holds up remarkably, and seeing a young Kurt Russell tussling with a gang of villains is just the cherry on the top of this rather excellent episode.
+Of course, it has to end with a nice comic moment with Solo spotting Mrs. Larson who turns out to be a beautiful blonde, and Waverly drags Solo away before the man can chase after the pair.
+As televised adventure shows go The Man from U.N.C.L.E. was one of the best and it still holds up remarkably, and seeing a young Kurt Russell tussling with a gang of villains is just the cherry on top of this rather excellent episode.